-This representation letter is provided in connection with your audit of the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of Pittsfield Charter Township, Michigan, as of and for the year ended December 31, 2020, and the related notes to the financial statements, for the purpose of expressing opinions on whether the basic financial statements present fairly, in all material respects, the financial position, results of operations, and cash flows, where applicable, and the respective budgetary comparison for the General Fund and each major special revenue fund of the Township in conformity with accounting principles generally accepted for governments in the United States of America (U.S. GAAP).
+This representation letter is provided in connection with your audit of the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of Pittsfield Charter Township, Michigan (the "Township"), as of and for the year ended December 31, 2021, and the related notes to the financial statements, for the purpose of expressing opinions on whether the basic financial statements present fairly, in all material respects, the financial position, results of operations, and cash flows, where applicable, and the respective budgetary comparison for the general fund and the major special revenue fund of the Township in conformity with accounting principles generally accepted for governments in the United States of America (U.S. GAAP).